k8s-at-home/charts/charts/home-assistant/README.md

 ### zwave / zigbee

-A zwave and/or zigbee controller device could be used with Home Assistant if passed thru from the host to the pod.
+A Z-Wave and/or Zigbee controller device could be used with Home Assistant if passed through from the host to the pod.
 Skip this section if you are using zwave2mqtt and/or zigbee2mqtt or plan to.

 First you will need to mount your Z-Wave and/or Zigbee device into the pod, you can do so by adding the following to your values: